 StyleAll the game’s characters are drawn in Art Nouveau style.
 Art Nouveau (French for "New Art") was a major movement in European arts, starting in the 1880s and declining with the beginning of the First World War in 1914, the time The Last Express is set in.
 Artists of all kinds (writers, sculptors, painters like Henri de Toulouse-Lautrec in France, architects like Gaudi in Spain) aimed for a unification of all arts and for an erasure of stylistic boundaries.
 Art Nouveau paintings are naturalistic, yet minimalist through the use of clear lines, strong colors and little to no shading.
 To modern eyes, this makes them sometimes look like cartoon drawings.
 The Last Express mimics this style.

 Despite their ink-paint look, the passengers of The Last Express were not hand-drawn, but played by real-life actors.
 Smoking Car artists processed the blue-screen footage of the characters into thousands of black-and-white stills, which were then recolored in Art Nouveau fashion, rotoscoped (i.e. cut out) and finally projected into the 3D-rendered Orient Express backgrounds.
 To increase the cartoon look, the actors had to have distinctive features such as beards and hats and wore special costumes with marked lines and strong colors.
 Make-up artist also tortured them with colored streaks in the hair and a homogeneous facial make-up.
-Take a look at the production pictures here.
+Take a look at the behind-the-scenes movie here.

 - Buyers Guide